Killing of Tamir Rice

-On November 22, 2014, Tamir E. Rice, a twelve year old African-American boy, was killed in Cleveland, Ohio, by Timothy Loehmann, a 26-year-old white patrolman with the Cleveland Division of Police (CDP).
-Rice was carrying a replica toy gun; Loehmann shot him almost immediately upon arriving on the scene.
+On November 22, 2014, Tamir E. Rice, a twelve-year-old African-American boy, was killed in Cleveland, Ohio, by Timothy Loehmann, a 26-year-old white patrolman with the Cleveland Division of Police (CDP).
+Rice was carrying an airsoft gun; Loehmann shot him almost immediately upon arriving on the scene.
 Loehmann and his partner, 46-year-old Frank Garmback, had been responding to a dispatch call regarding a male who had a gun.
 A caller reported that a male was pointing "a pistol" at random people at the Cudell Recreation Center, a park in Cleveland's Public Works Department.
-The caller twice told the dispatcher that the pistol was "probably fake", and also stated that the male was "probably a juvenile", but the dispatcher did not relay either of these statements to Loehmann and Garmback.
+The caller twice told the dispatcher that the pistol was "probably fake", and also stated that the male was "probably a juvenile"; the dispatcher did not relay either of these statements to Loehmann and Garmback.

 Loehmann and Garmback reported that when they arrived at the scene, both continuously yelled "show me your hands" through the open patrol car window.
 Loehmann further stated that instead of showing his hands, it appeared as if Rice was trying to draw: "I knew it was a gun and I knew it was coming out."
 Loehmann shot twice, hitting Rice once in the torso.
 Rice died the following day.

-Rice's gun was found to be an airsoft replica; it lacked the orange-tipped barrel that would have indicated it was a toy gun.
+Rice's gun was found to be an airsoft replica; it lacked the orange-tipped barrel that is intended to indicate it not being a firearm.
 A surveillance video of the incident was released by the CDP four days after the shooting.
 On June 3, 2015, the Cuyahoga County Sheriff's Office declared that their investigation had been completed and that they had turned their findings over to the county prosecutor.
 Several months later the prosecution presented evidence to a grand jury, which declined to indict, primarily on the basis that Rice was drawing what appeared to be an actual firearm from his waist as Loehmann and Garmback arrived.
 A lawsuit brought against the City of Cleveland by Rice's family was subsequently settled for $6 million.

 In the aftermath of the shooting it was revealed that Loehmann, in his previous job as a police officer in the Cleveland suburb of Independence, had been deemed an emotionally unstable recruit and unfit for duty.
 Loehmann did not disclose this fact on his application to join the CDP, and the CDP did not review his previous personnel file before hiring him.
 In 2017, following an investigation, Loehmann was fired for withholding this information on his application.
 A review by retired FBI agent Kimberly Crawford found that Rice's death was justified and Loehmann's "response was a reasonable one."
 The incident received both national and international coverage, occurring on the heels of several other high-profile shootings of African-American males by police officers.